nelson-analytics/nelson-analytics/README.md

 📊 I obtained PgDip in Data Science & Business Analyticse in June 2015

-📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Developmen, data warehouse, Azure data factory, ETL.
+📉 I have industry experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development, data warehouse, Azure data factory, ETL and python programming.

 📫 How to find me: [LinkedIn](https://www.linkedin.com/in/godwill-nelson-ukaegbu/).